WHAT DOES A DARK SKY COOPERATIVE DO?

 We invite agencies, businesses, communities, and individuals to become dedicated to the conservation of quality night skies by adopting policies, promoting and participating in actions, and conduction educational outreach in support of night sky viability and natural nocturnal environments for the enjoyment of present and future generations.

-Aubrey grew up in Cache Valley, Utah and many of her childhood memories included the view of the night skies.
-She holds a Bachelor’s Degree in Landscape Architecture and an MS in Bioregional Planning from Utah State University.
+Aubrey grew up in Cache Valley, Utah and many of her favorite childhood memories include camping under the stars.
+Aubrey holds a Bachelor’s Degree in Landscape Architecture and an MS in Bioregional Planning from Utah State University.

 Favorite food: Avocado Toast